 2. The Faculty Member and the Student Meet

 The faculty member making the charge shall meet with the student normally within five business days of filling out a report of an academic honesty violation.
-If the student fails to communicate with the faculty member, the faculty member shall complete the form without the student present and send the form to the Assistant Dean.
+If the student fails to communicate with the faculty member, the faculty member shall complete the form without the student present and send the form to the Assistant or Associate Dean.
 The faculty member should include information regarding the attempted communications with the student.
-The faculty member should clearly explain the charge, the evidence of an academic honesty violation, and the sanction that she/he chooses to impose to the student.
-The faculty member should explain the academic honesty policy in general and its attendant system of three levels of charges and sanctions.
+The faculty member should clearly explain to the student the charge, the evidence of an academic honesty violation, and the recommended sanction.
+The faculty member should explain the academic honesty policy in general and its attendant system of two levels of charges and sanctions.
 Finally, the student must sign the original report of academic dishonesty.
 Student signature on the form is in no way an admission of responsibility.
 The faculty member should present the student with a copy of the “Faculty Report” form.
-The Faculty Report Form is then forwarded to the Assistant Dean and the Department Chair/Coordinator.
-The role of the Department Chair/Coordinator is to clarify questions regarding the process for faculty and students and refer all other questions to the Assistant Dean.
+The Faculty Report Form is then forwarded to the Assistant or Associate Dean and the Department Chair/Coordinator.
+The role of the Department Chair/Coordinator is to clarify questions regarding the process for faculty and students and refer all other questions to the Assistant or Associate Dean.

-3. The Assistant Dean and Faculty Member Meet
+3. The Assistant or Associate Dean and Faculty Member Meet

-The Assistant Dean and faculty member reporting the infraction shall normally meet within five business days to discuss the report form and any of the evidence of the violation.
-During this meeting, the faculty member will explain the rationale for the sanction being issued to the student in question and the Assistant Dean will also address any concerns she/he has with the faculty member’s report.
+The Assistant or Associate Dean and faculty member reporting the infraction shall normally meet within five business days to discuss the report form and any of the evidence of the violation.
+During this meeting, the faculty member will explain the rationale for the recommended sanction and the Assistant or Associate Dean will also address any concerns she/he has with the faculty member’s report.

-4. The Assistant Dean and the Student Meet
+4. The Assistant or Associate Dean and the Student Meet

-Normally, within five business days of meeting with the faculty member the Assistant Dean will meet with the student.
-The Assistant Dean will send communication using the student’s KSC mailcruiser account.
+Normally, within five business days of meeting with the faculty member the Assistant or Associate Dean will meet with the student.
+The Assistant or Associate Dean will send communication using the student’s KSC.keene.edu account.
 If the student fails to respond, the case will go forward and the student will receive the outcome in writing.
-Before the Assistant Dean meets with the student, she/he will review the student’s Academic Honesty history, to see if there is any prior charge of Academic Honesty on file in the Office of the Provost.
-When the Assistant Dean meets with the student, she/he will discuss the report of a violation of the College’s Academic Honesty policy filed by the faculty member and then ask the student to give her/his account of the incident.
+Before the Assistant or Associate Dean meets with the student, they will review the student’s Academic Honesty history, to see if there is any prior charge of Academic Honesty on file in the Office of the Provost.
+When the Assistant or Associate Dean meets with the student, they will discuss the report of a violation of the College’s Academic Honesty policy filed by the faculty member and then ask the student to give their account of the incident.
 At this time, the student may choose to accept responsibility for the charge or dispute it.
-The Assistant Dean will determine if the student is responsible and will share the rationale for the finding with the student (if possible, in this meeting, but if not, soon after).
-In this meeting, the Assistant Dean will discuss with the student the faculty member’s sanction and will explain the ramifications of the charge being entered into the file maintained in the Office of the Provost.
-The Assistant Dean will inform the student that should he/she not complete an educational sanction, the outcome of the case will become more serious.
-The Assistant Dean will inform the student of the potential non-compliance sanction and include the same information in the “Assistant Dean’s Report.”
-The non-compliance sanction should move the final outcome to the next higher level of sanctioning (i.e. if a level one sanction was initially issued, the non-compliance sanction would come from the level two list of sanctions.
-The Assistant Dean may alter the sanction issued by the faculty/library staff member only when the student’s prior Academic Honesty history necessitates a more serious charge.
-The Assistant Dean may, however, wish to discuss the severity of the sanction with the faculty member, before or after meeting with the student.
-A copy of the Assistant Dean’s report will be sent to the Faculty member.
+The Assistant or Associate Dean will determine if the student is responsible and will share the rationale for the finding with the student (if possible, in this meeting, but if not, soon after).
+In this meeting, the Assistant or Associate Dean will discuss with the student the faculty member’s sanction and will explain the ramifications of the charge being entered into the file maintained in the Office of the Provost.
+The Assistant or Associate Dean will inform the student that should they not complete an educational sanction; the outcome of the case will become more serious.
+The Assistant or Associate Dean will inform the student of the potential non-compliance sanction and include the same information in the “Assistant or Associate Dean’s Report.”
+The non-compliance sanction should move the final outcome to the next higher level of sanctioning (i.e. if a level one sanction was initially issued, the non-compliance sanction would come from the level two lists of sanctions).
+If the student is found responsible, the Assistant or Associate Dean may alter the recommended sanction issued by the faculty/library staff member only when the student’s prior Academic Honesty history necessitates a more serious charge.
+The Assistant or Associate Dean may, however, wish to discuss the severity of the sanction with the faculty member, before or after meeting with the student.
+A copy of the Assistant or Associate Dean’s report will be sent to the Faculty member.

-The Assistant Dean will explain the appeal process to the student.
-In most cases, the student will leave the Assistant Dean’s Office with a completed copy of the report.
+The Assistant or Associate Dean will explain the appeal process to the student.
+In most cases, the student will leave the Assistant or Associate Dean’s Office with a completed copy of the report.
 The student must receive a copy of the report within 15 business days of the meeting.
-The original form should be filed in the Office of the Provost and the complete file should be forwarded to the Student Development Office.
-The outcome will also be entered into the PAVE Judicial Database by the Administrative Assistant to the Provost.
+The original form should be filed in the Office of the Provost and the complete file should be forwarded to the Dean of Students Office.

 In keeping with the fundamental concepts of due process, all meetings shall be fair and reasonable.
 Meetings shall be conducted according to procedural rules of the Academic Honesty Policy and in a manner consistent with the provisions set forth in the Academic Honesty Policy.
 Along with the right to privacy and the right to protection against discrimination, both of which apply to all Keene State College students, students accused of violating the Academic Honesty Policy shall also be given the following rights: